Can Robson prove worth at Aberdeen in nine games?

 Goals for and against are an obvious indicator of performance, and Aberdeen have scored three more than they have conceded since Robson stepped in.

-The goals against column is a notable improvement given what went before.
-And it's even rosier when you take out the 4-0 drubbing at Celtic.
+The goals against column is a notable improvement given what went before - and it's even rosier when you take out the 4-0 drubbing at Celtic.

-Even without looking at statistics, Aberdeen just look a more cohesive unit, culminating in their thoroughly impressive 3-0 dismissal of Hearts, which was full of energetic pressing, fast attacks, and quality in the final third.
+Even without looking at statistics, Aberdeen just look a more cohesive unit, culminating in their thoroughly impressive 3-0 dismissal of Hearts, which was full of energetic pressing, fast attacks and quality in the final third.

 All of that is notable when you consider what Robson walked into.
 A club on the back of one of the worst weeks in its 120-year history, after two thumpings in Edinburgh by an aggregate score of 11-0 and a cup exit to non-league Darvel.